timvandermeij/mobile-radio-tomography/README.md

 ### Loading view

-When starting the control panel, it starts in a splash screen that is responsible for setting up XBee-related components.
+When starting the control panel, it starts a splash screen responsible for setting up components related to the RF sensors.

-The loading view checks whether a physical XBee sensor configured as a ground station sensor is connected through USB; otherwise, it waits for its insertion.
+The loading view checks whether a physical RF sensor configured as a ground station sensor is connected through USB; otherwise, it waits for its insertion.
-If you do not have a physical XBee, then use the button to switch to the simulated version or run `python2 control_panel.py --controller-xbee-simulation` to start the control panel in this mode.
+If you do not have a physical RF sensor, then use the button to switch to the simulated version.

 ### Devices view

-The devices view displays status information about the XBee sensors in the network.
+The devices view displays status information about the RF sensors in the network.
 It displays their numerical identifier, their category type, their address identifier and their joined status.
 The number of sensors is determined by a setting; adjust this setting in the [settings view](#settings-view) if